• Skip to primary navigation

 Discard refers to the process of removing a portion of unfed starter from the jar before you feed your sourdough starter.

 The portion that is removed is then referred to as "discard".
-You can read a comprehensive guide to discard here.
+You can read a comprehensive guide to discard here, as well as read about the difference between sourdough starter and sourdough discard here.

 DUTCH OVEN